 - Two videos that show how to use the Presto gauge tester are available; review both for information on using the tester.
 Oregon State info; info from Univ of Kentucky.

-- A dial canner testing report must be completed for each canner gauge tested.
+- A dial gauge testing report 2020 must be completed for each canner gauge tested.
 The Division of Extension canner tester report must be used since it includes the proper language re liability for this service.
 Give one signed copy of the canner test report to the client/consumer, keep a second copy on file in the county office for 1 year, until the start of the next canning season.